foxlye/VBA-PROTECT-DUMPER/README.md

 # VBA-PROTECT-DUMPER

-Drop protected excel (.xlam) file to directory and run dumper.
+Drop protected (not password protect, only "Project is unviewable") excel (.xlam) file to directory and run dumper.